You are here: Home » Policy » Government Grants » Key Government Policies for Nigerian Entrepreneurs 2025

 The Nigerian government offers a range of tax incentives to encourage entrepreneurship, especially for startups and small businesses.
 These incentives are part of the Key Government Policies for Nigerian Entrepreneurs aimed at fostering business growth.
 Here’s a closer look at some of the most important tax policies for 2025:

 • Tax Holidays: Eligible businesses in sectors such as agriculture and manufacturing can benefit from tax holidays ranging from 3 to 5 years.
-This provides a crucial window to reinvest profits back into the business and accelerate growth without the immediate burden of taxes, as part of the Key Government Policies for Nigerian Entrepreneurs.
+This provides a crucial window to reinvest profits back into the business and accelerate growth without the immediate burden of taxes as part of the Key Government Policies for Nigerian Entrepreneurs.

 • Low-Interest Loans: Loans of up to ₦50 million are available for SMEs at low interest rates.
 This is ideal for businesses that require capital for expansion, equipment, or operational costs, aligning with the Key Government Policies for Nigerian Entrepreneurs to support sustainable growth.